Pros: Reliable and robust, they need less maintenance than a wireless service.

-Wireless alarms use battery-powered sensors that communicate with a control panel via radio signals.
-Usually, they are easier to install and can be done by someone with basic or reasonable DIY skills.
-They’re also portable, so you can take them with you if you move.
+Pros: Uses battery-powered sensors that communicate with a control panel via radio signals.
+Quick to install by someone with reasonable DIY skills.

 Cons: The sensor batteries will need replacing.

 Price: £170 - £200

 Pros: Makes a loud noise, which may scare off an intruder or alert someone nearby.
 Good for those with friendly neighbours or an active Neighbourhood Watch.

 Cons: Won’t automatically alert you or the police.

 Pros: Automatically dial your number or a nominated friend when the alarm goes off.
 Speech diallers connect to your phoneline, GSM diallers use mobile networks.
 Can come with an alarm or be bought as an add-on for an existing alarm.

 Cons: Needs a phoneline or strong mobile phone signal.

 Price: From £60 (auto dialler only) - £200 (alarm and auto dialler).

 Automatic Security Dialler ASD02, £61.45, responseelectronics.com, 0345 257 1000